 - Direct manual entry via the RDA Registry interface.

-Potential contributors need to arrange for a Data Source Account to be set up for their institution.
+Potential contributors need to arrange for a Data Source Account to be set up for their institution (see below).
 An individual from the institution is nominated as the Data Source Administrator who will have access to the RDA Registry to configure the feed and manage the Account.

 This is a free service available to all Australian research institutions, universities, and government agencies.